Increased Sick Leave Entitlements

 Individuals are entitled to access any of their personal information and may request that such information be corrected.
 An employer can refuse to disclose information in defined circumstances, including situations where disclosure would reveal a trade secret or would otherwise unreasonably prejudice the commercial position of the person who supplied the information or where the information is “evaluative material” (eg, references) that were given to the employer in confidence.

-The new Privacy Act will introduce a privacy breach notification regime.
-If an agency has a privacy breach that it believes has caused or is likely to cause serious harm to an affected individual, the agency must notify the Privacy Commissioner and any affected individuals.
+The new Privacy Act has introduced a privacy breach notification regime.
+If an agency has a privacy breach that it believes has caused or is likely to cause serious harm to an affected individual, the agency must now notify the Privacy Commissioner and any affected individuals.
 If it is not reasonably practicable to notify affected individuals, the agency must instead give public notice of the breach.
 There are some exceptions to notification requirements, such as where notification may reveal a trade secret.

-Workers who are not New Zealand citizens or permanent residents must apply for and obtain the correct form of visa before they may start work in New Zealand.
+Workers who are not New Zealand citizens must apply for and obtain the correct form of visa before they may start work in New Zealand.

 There are numerous types of work visa that foreign workers can apply for through Immigration New Zealand.
 Each visa has different criteria that the foreign worker must meet, such as the worker’s nationality, age, qualifications and work experience.
 Some visas allow only certain types of work or allow the visa-holder to work only for a specified employer.